Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20240102: If any fan tachometer is configured but no speed signal is received, now Klipper will shutdown to avoid any hardware damage.

 20231216: The `[hall_filament_width_sensor]` is changed to trigger filament runout when the thickness of the filament exceeds `max_diameter`.
 The maximum diameter defaults to `default_nominal_filament_diameter + max_difference`.
 See